carinahausladen/konstanz-ai-behavior-2026/README.md

 - **Use peer insights**: You may draw on ideas from your classmates’ reading responses, but make sure to clearly acknowledge when a point comes from someone else.
 - **Facilitate discussion**: Your main goal is to guide the class in understanding the paper and to help generate ideas for replication or extension.
 - **Preparation for projects**: Think of this role as not just about explaining the paper, but also about setting the stage for potential final projects.
-- Prepare 3–5 slides synthesizing the paper and peer responses.
+- Prepare a few slides synthesizing the paper and peer responses.
-   - 10-minute presentation + 5 minutes leading discussion with prompts.
+   - 12--15-minute presentation + 8--5 minutes leading discussion with prompts.

 3. **Group Project (70%)**